royr5/nc-news-frontend/README.md

 You can access the deployed version of NC News [here](https://nc-news-roshan.netlify.app/).

 ## Backend Repository

-To explore the backend of NC News, visit the [backend repository](https://github.com/royr5/nc-news).
+You can access the backend repository [here](https://github.com/royr5/nc-news).

 ## Local Development